|Mandolin & Fiddle Camp North|

 Advancing Beginners/Intermediate level will include Learning To Play What You Hear, Playing Slow Tunes, Choosing Your Next Banjo, Introduction to Modern Bluegrass Style, Old Time Banjo, Translating Fiddle Tunes To The Banjo, What To Do When Another Instrument Has The Lead, Accompanying Singing, and many more.
 At Banjo Camp the emphasis is on using tab minimally - just to get you started playing.

 Advanced Players, there will be added classes.
-In the past they have included Arranging Tunes or Songs For The Banjo, Introduction To What It Takes To Be An Effective Sideman, Playing For A Living, Playing And Composing For Commercials, and more.
+In the past they have included Arranging Tunes or Songs For The Banjo, Playing In A Band, Backing Up Another Instrument or Singer, and more.

 The weekend will include approximately 120 class hours, plus guided jams at all speeds and levels.
 After each evening program there will be plenty of time for free jams, again at various levels.
 Most of the classes are hands on, practical learning situations.
 A few are demonstrations or mini-concerts, but even in these classes the intention is for you to take something away that you may want to learn or speak with the instructors about later.
 You are encouraged to bring a recording device of some kind.

 The "Coaching Sessions" for all campers has proved to be very popular.
 They are limited to 4 campers each.
 We'll have sign-up sheets at dinner where you will be able to pick the instructor of your choice, first come-first served.
 Each sheet will have room for only 4 campers.
 Each camper may sign up for one session only.
 Each camper will determine the topic and level for his or her time with that instructor, and work with the instructor individually but in the small group setting so that all can benefit from the attention given to each.
 All 4 students will be present for the whole period and the hour and fifteen minutes will be divided equally among those attending.